-We congratulate the authors of Buckley, Clegg, Cross, Liu, Voss, and Zheng (2007) for winning the JIBS decade award.
+We congratulate Buckley, Clegg, Cross, Liu, Voss, and Zheng, the authors of Buckley et al. (2007), for winning the JIBS Decade Award.
 Their paper represents one of the first large-sample empirical studies of foreign direct investment (FDI) by firms from emerging markets.
-In the decade since Buckley et al. (2007), the rise of a handful of large emerging markets, coupled with increased data availability, has led to an explosion of research on emerging market multinational enterprises (EMNEs).
+In the decade since the publication of Buckley et al. (2007), the rise of a handful of large emerging markets, coupled with increased data availability, has led to an explosion of research on emerging-market multinational enterprises (EMNEs).
 The core question asked by Buckley et al. (2007), whether the internationalization of EMNEs challenges what we know from studying developed market multinational enterprises (DMNEs), continues to be hotly debated.

-Our goal in this commentary is to assess and redirect the EMNE vs. DMNE literature.
+Our goal in this commentary is to assess and redirect the EMNE versus DMNE literature.
 While we do not expect to resolve the variety of opinions on the subject in just a few pages, we offer three considerations that can help establish criteria by which to evaluate past research and determine where the research agenda should go from here.
 The first consideration is to set appropriate theoretical reference points when comparing the EMNE phenomenon to classic theory.
 The second is to distinguish between theoretical constructs and empirical variables when making claims about classic theory needing modification.
-The third is to move beyond comparing EMNEs to DMNEs, and instead to focus on understanding the genesis and evolution of MNEs' capabilities in general and of the institutional ecosystem that supports foreign expansion.
+The third is to move beyond comparing EMNEs to DMNEs, and instead to focus on

+Received: 14 August 2017 Revised: 6 November 2017 Accepted: 9 November 2017 Online publication date: 9 January 2018 understanding the genesis and evolution of MNEs' capabilities in general and of the institutional ecosystem that supports foreign expansion.
 To properly ground our three considerations, we begin by summarizing the classic theory of the MNE and categorizing research that compares EMNEs to DMNEs.
 We categorize prior work according to whether it claims that classic theory requires no changes, that it should incorporate certain boundary conditions, that some of its basic assumptions require modification, or that it should be discarded altogether.
-With that grounding in extant research, we develop our three considerations in the second half of the paper.
+With that grounding in extant research, we develop our three considerations in the second half of the article.

-THE CLASSIC THEORY OF THE MULTINATIONAL FIRM: THE COASE-HYMER-VERNON-BUCKLEY-CASSON PARADIGM
+THE CLASSIC THEORY OF THE MULTINATIONAL FIRM: THE COASE- HYMER-VERNON-BUCKLEY-CASSON PARADIGM